 - white rice,

 - low fibre cereals.

-Can low carb, keto and intermittent fasting diets help prevent or manage diabetes?
+Can low-carb, keto and intermittent fasting diets help prevent or manage diabetes?

-What’s a low carb or keto diet?
+What’s a low-carb or keto diet?

-This involves a strict elimination of all carbohydrate-containing foods including:
+This involves eliminating all carbohydrate-containing foods including:

 - starchy vegetables and

 - Which fruits should you eat if you have diabetes?